"Creativity takes courage", Henri Matisse

 After School Clubs

-Art Club for KS3 runs on Wednesday and Thursday after school.
+Art Club for KS3 runs on Monday from 2.45pm - 3.45pm.
 Projects are as interesting and individual as the students who attend.
 A chance for students to explore their creativity by playing Art games, entering competitions and taking part in a variety of exciting projects.

 Revision and support